 Sound waves consist of a series of air pressure variations.
 A Microphone diaphragm records these variations by moving in response to the pressure changes.
 The diaphragm motion is then converted to an electrical signal.
-Using a Microphone, you can explore the properties of common sounds.
+Using a Microphone and an interface, you can explore the properties of common sounds.

 The first property you will measure is the period, or the time for one complete cycle of repetition.
 Since period is a time measurement, it is usually written as T. The reciprocal of the period (1/T) is called the frequency, f, the number of complete cycles per second.
 Frequency is measured in hertz (Hz).
 1 Hz = 1 s–1.